What Happens If You Miss Paying Business Income Taxes

 You will need to know the tax return date for your type of business legal form.
 The filing date is also the payment date.
 So if your business must file its tax return by March 15, you must also pay taxes due by that date.

 The IRS imposes both fines and penalties on taxpayers and businesses who don't pay their taxes online or who fail to pay at all.
-Interest on unpaid taxes is currently calculated at the rate of 6 percent per year and late payment penalties are normally 0.5 percent (1/2 of 1 percent) per month, after the deadline.
+Interest on unpaid taxes is currently calculated at the rate of 6 percent per year, and late payment penalties are normally 0.5 percent (1/2 of 1 percent) per month, after the deadline.
 If you can pay 90 percent of the taxes due, you may be able to avoid penalties, but you will still owe interest on any unpaid amounts.
-In addition, there is a 5-percent-per-month late-filing penalty.
+Also, there is a 5% per month late-filing penalty.

 Of course, the sooner you pay, the lower the fines and penalties.